• Skip to primary navigation

 5. Follow the on-screen instructions so that the troubleshooter can detect the problem.

-6. Wait until it finishes and then click on the Apply this fix button.
+6. Wait until it finishes, and then click on the Apply this fix button.

 3. Clear the Printer Queue

 As mentioned, high CPU usage can also happen if there is too much load on the printer.
 If that is the case, you can try clearing the printer queue.
-This will delete all the pending print jobs from the queue and can fix the high CPU usage caused by Spooler SubSystem App.
+This will delete all the pending print jobs from the queue and can fix the high CPU usage caused by the Spooler SubSystem App.

 Here are the steps to clear the printer queue: